North Yemen civil war: Republicans and Egyptian deployment

-The republicans were supported by Egypt and were supplied warplanes from the Soviet Union.
+Egypt supported republicans, and the Soviet Union supplied them with war plans.
 Anwar Sadat was convinced that a regiment reinforced with aircraft could firmly secure Al-Sallal and his free officer movement, but within three months of sending troops to Yemen, Nasser realized that this would require a larger commitment than anticipated.
-A little less than 5,000 troops were sent in October 1962.
+A little fewer than 5,000 troops were sent in October 1962.
 Two months later, Egypt had 15,000 regular troops deployed.
-By late 1963, the number was increased to 36,000; and in late 1964, the number rose to 50,000 Egyptian troops in Yemen.
-In late 1965, the Egyptian troop commitment in Yemen was at 55,000 troops, which were broken into 13 infantry regiments of one artillery division, one tank division and several Special Forces as well as paratroop regiments.
+By late 1963, deployment had increased to 36,000; and in late 1964, there were 50,000 Egyptian troops in Yemen.
+In late 1965, the Egyptian troop commitment in Yemen was at 55,000 troops, which were broken into 13 infantry regiments of 1 artillery division, 1 tank division and several Special Forces as well as paratroop regiments.
 Ahmed Abu-Zeid, who served as Egypt's ambassador to royalist Yemen from 1957 to 1961, sent numerous reports on Yemen that did not reach Ministry of Defense officials.
 He warned Egyptian officials in Cairo, including Defense Minister Amer, that the tribes were difficult and had no sense of loyalty or nationhood.
-He opposed sending Egyptian combat forces and, arguing that only money and equipment be sent to the Yemeni Free Officers, and warned that the Saudis would finance the royalists.

-Egyptian field commanders complained of a total lack of topographical maps causing a real problem in the first months of the war.
+He opposed sending Egyptian combat forces, arguing that only money and equipment be sent to the Yemeni Free Officers, and warned that the Saudis would finance the royalists.Egyptian field commanders complained of a total lack of topographic maps, which caused a real problem in the first months of the war.
 Commanders had difficulty planning military operations effectively or sending back routine and casualty reports without accurate coordinates.
-Field units were given maps that were only of use for aerial navigation.
-Chief of Egyptian Intelligence, Salah Nasr, admitted that information on Yemen was nonexistent.
-Egypt had not had an embassy in Yemen since 1961; therefore when Cairo requested information from the US ambassador to Yemen, all he provided was an economic report on the country.
+Field units were given maps that were only useful for aerial navigation.
+Chief of Egyptian Intelligence Salah Nasr admitted that information on Yemen was nonexistent.
+Egypt had not had an embassy in Yemen since 1961; therefore when Cairo requested information from the US ambassador to Yemen, who only provided an economic report on the country.